On Information-Theoretic Measures of Predictive Uncertainty: Experimental Details and Additional Results

-The results are given in Fig.~\ref{fig:ae:pgd_noflip}, denoting the AUROC of distinguishing between the original and the adversarial datapoints using the different measures of uncertainty as score.
-For DE we observe that all measures except TU \texttt{(A1)} and AU \texttt{(A)} perform better than random.
-The very bad performance of AU \texttt{(A)} stems from the fact that adversarial datapoints exhibit lower uncertainties than the original datapoints (c.f.
-Fig.~\ref{fig:ae:pgd_hist_de}).
-The local posterior sampling methods LA and MCD exhibit worse than random performance for all considered measures of uncertainty.
-However, contrary to the experiments with PGD, measures of EU perform best.
+The results are given in Fig.~\ref{fig:ae:pgd}(a), denoting the AUROC of distinguishing between the original and the adversarial datapoints using the different measures of uncertainty as score.
+We observe that all measures except TU \texttt{(A1)} and AU \texttt{(A)} perform better than random.
+The very bad performance of AU \texttt{(A)} stems from the fact that adversarial datapoints exhibit lower uncertainties than the original datapoints (see Fig.~\ref{fig:ae:pgd_hist_de}).
+However, contrary to the experiments with FGSM, measures of EU perform best for PGD.

 The two experiments for adversarial example detection were conducted under the assumption that adversarial datapoints should exhibit higher uncertainty than the original datapoints.
-Finally, we investigate a special variant of our experiments with $L_\infty$-PGD adversarial examples, where we assume that adversarial datapoints exhibit lower uncertainty than the original datapoints.
-The results are shown in Fig.~\ref{fig:ae:pgd_flip}.
-We observe, that using AU \texttt{(A)} leads to the best results for all three posterior sampling methods.
-However this results do not help to attain a mechanism for adversarial robustness, as we leverage additional side information that the single model was fooled into being very confident about the adversarial examples.
+Finally, we investigate a special variant of our experiments with $L_\infty$-PGD adversarial examples, where we assume that adversarial datapoints exhibit \textbf{lower} uncertainty than the original datapoints.
+The results are shown in Fig.~\ref{fig:ae:pgd}(b).
+We observe that using AU \texttt{(A)} leads to the best results in this setting.
+However, these results do not help to attain a mechanism for adversarial robustness, as we leverage additional side information that the single model was fooled into being very confident about the adversarial examples.
 Attackers could add constraints on the deviation between the AU \texttt{(A)} under the original and the adversarial datapoint in an improved version of the $L_\infty$-PGD attack, rendering this detection mechanism useless.